modevar/modevar.github.io/_pages/about.md

 This meeting, following the spirit of the previous MODEVAR workshops, plans to be a full-day, interactive event where all participants shall share knowledge about how to build up a simple feature model language that all the community can agree on.

 ---
-The event will be held online colocated with the 26th ACM International Systems and Software Product Line Conference (SPLC 2022).
+The event will be held colocated with the 26th ACM International Systems and Software Product Line Conference (SPLC 2022).

 ![MODEVAR will be at Graz](/assets/modevar/modevar-2022-background.jpg "MODEVAR will be at Graz")